 In Fall 2013, the University employed 201 adjunct and 54 regular faculty.
 They bring both academic and professional experience to the University where their expertise enables students to acquire the knowledge and skills needed to meet professional and other challenges.
 Marylhurst faculty members embrace an educational philosophy of engaging students, honoring the knowledge they bring to the classroom, and collaborating with them in learning.

 Marylhurst's online courses are designed to enhance rich interaction and collaboration, while allowing students to pursue their studies at any time of day or night.
 In Fall 2013, 57% of enrolled students took at least one online course.
 Many students take blended classes that augment their face-to-face experience with an online component.
-Two recently-launched programs, The B.A. in English and New Media and the M.S. in Food Systems and Society employ a unique low-residency/blended model to take advantage of the best of both formats.
+The recently-launched M.S. in Food Systems and Society program employs a unique low-residency/blended model to take advantage of the best of both formats.

 In curricular design, both undergraduate and graduate program directors embrace learning outcomes as the starting point and the key to assessment.
 The University's philosophy is that postsecondary education should emphasize both theory and practice, providing useful skills and knowledge, always in the context of a broad and deep engagement with ideas.